hussainBurhan/NESP-AI-DS-and-ML-Course-Pandas-Data-Handling-Exercise/README.md

 .....

 ## Acknowledgments
-This program was created as part of the Python for Everyone course offered by the National Emerging Skills Program (NESP).
+This program was created as part of the AI, DS and ML Course  offered by the National Emerging Skills Program (NESP).